heusalagroup/hghs-test/README.md

 ### Start up containers (test subjects)

-Select one of the servers for testing
+Select one of the servers for testing.

+***WARNING!*** **Our docker configurations are not secure enough to be deployed in the public.
+These are intended to be used for local temporary testing only.**

 #### HgHs